Warning notice

 The SRA Principles

-Failure to report a serious breach of our regulatory requirements or other wrongdoing or criminal conduct, by you or your firm, or improperly using NDAs, may put you in breach of one or more of the SRA Principles set out below.
-These require you to act:
+Failure to comply with these regulatory obligations or other wrongdoing or criminal conduct, by you, your firm or another firm, or improperly using NDAs, may also put you in breach of one or more of the SRA Principles.

-Principle 1: in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice
+• Principle 1: in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice.

-Principle 2: in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons
+• Principle 2: in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons.

-Principle 3: with independence
+• Principle 3: with independence.

-Principle 5: act with integrity.
+• Principle 5: act with integrity.

-Your duty to act in the best interest of your client does not override your professional obligations to uphold the proper administration of justice, act in a way that maintains public trust and confidence, and to act with independence and integrity.
-If your client’s instructions are to act in a way that is inconsistent with our requirements, you will need to consider whether you can continue to act for them.
+Your duty to act in the best interests of your client does not override your professional obligations to uphold the proper administration of justice, act in a way that maintains public trust and confidence, and to act with independence and integrity.

-• use an NDA as a means of preventing, or seeking to impede or deter, a person from:
+We therefore consider that NDAs would be improperly used if you sought to use an NDA as a means of preventing, or seeking to impede or deter a person from:

 • co-operating with a criminal investigation or prosecution